-Longview is a generic ward for young people with a range of mental health difficulties including depression, self-harm, eating disorders, severe anxiety problems, and psychosis.
+Longview is for young people with a range of mental health difficulties including depression, self-harm, eating disorders, severe anxiety problems, and psychosis.
 Young people are admitted to Longview because their difficulties have become so severe that they are unable to manage everyday life appropriately and safely in the community.